Phineas-bot/PHINSECOLANG/ecolang.md

 EcoLang is a lightweight, Python‑inspired programming language and interpreter that teaches coding fundamentals while promoting green computing practices.
 Users write EcoLang code in a web editor, run it on a backend interpreter, and receive output plus an estimated eco impact report (energy/CO₂).
 Scripts and run history are persisted in a small database.
 The system is deployed online and accessible from modern browsers.

 **Why it’s different:** Eco awareness is built into the language: eco tips, energy estimates, performance hints, and friendly errors.
+Focuses on specific domains

 ---